puppetlabs/puppet-docs/source/pe/3.7/quick_writing_windows.markdown

 ### Getting Started

-First, you'll need to [install the puppet agent](./install_windows.html) on a node running a [supported version](./install_system_requirements.html#operating-system) of Windows.
+First, you'll need to [install the Puppet agent](./install_windows.html) on a node running a [supported version](./install_system_requirements.html#operating-system) of Windows.
 Once the agent is installed, sign its certificate to add it to the console.
 (You can find instructions for installing Windows agents and signing their certificates in the [Windows agent installation instructions](./quick_start_install_agents_windows.html).

-Next, install the [Puppet Labs Registry module](https://forge.puppetlabs.com/puppetlabs/registry) on your puppet master.
+Next, install the [Puppet Labs Registry module](https://forge.puppetlabs.com/puppetlabs/registry) on your Puppet master.
 Follow the steps in the [install the registry module installation quick start guide](./quick_start_install_module_windows.html).
 Once the module has been installed, add its class as you did in the [adding classes quick start guide](./quick_start_adding_classes_windows.html).

 #### Module Basics